chimalsky/DIS-2019-Website/content/accepted-workshops.md

 *Tracy Hammond* </br> </br>

 # DIS Workshops </br>
-__W4: [Towards a Research Agenda for Gameful Creativity](https://gamefulcreativity18.wordpress.com/)__ [Open Registration] (This workshop has been merged with W1: [Distributed Creativity in Play](https://wdcip.gitlab.io).) </br>
+__W4: [Towards a Research Agenda for Gameful Creativity](https://gamefulcreativity18.wordpress.com/)__ [Open Registration]  </br>

 *Sarah-Kristin Thiel, Christian Remy, Licinio Roque, Rita Orji, Peter Dalsgaard, Celine Latulipe, Sayan Sarcar* </br>
 Abstract: We propose a one-day workshop that focuses on the intersection of gamefulness and creativity.
 The objective of this workshop is to bring together both researchers and practitioners interested in this field to discuss a research agenda that will explore the relationship between game-related aspects (e.g. game play, game genres) and creative thinking.
 Embracing the interdisciplinarity of creativity, we invite researchers from a variety of fields including but not limited to games, gamification, playfulness and creativity research.
 In a highly interactive format, we aim to consolidate previous work, identify relevant areas for future research, and discuss methods to assess the effectiveness of gamefulness on individuals’ creative potential.
-As outcomes of the workshop we hope to set a research agenda and establish a vibrant community around the domain of gamefulness and creativity.
+As outcomes of the workshop we hope to set a research agenda and establish a vibrant community around the domain of gamefulness and creativity. </br>

+This workshop has been merged with W1: [Distributed Creativity in Play](https://wdcip.gitlab.io).

 __W5: [Crafting and Tasting Issues in Everyday Human-Food Interactions](https://humanfoodinteraction.wordpress.com/)__ [Open Registration] </br>
    *Markéta Dolejšová, Ferran Altarriba Bertran, Danielle Wilde, Dr. Hilary Davis* </br>